Phantasy Star Online: Blue Burst

 A new version for Windows, Phantasy Star Online Blue Burst, was released in Japan on July 15, 2004, following an open beta that began on May 22.
 It is a port of Episode I & II with another episode of new content.
 It features enhancements including a system allowing players to communicate across different servers; the most significant change is that the game is online-only, with user data stored on the servers, reducing cheating.
 In January 2005, Blue Burst was released in China, Sega's first online game there.
 It was released in beta in North America in May 2005, and fully in June.

 Server closure

 The North American Dreamcast servers operated until September 30, 2003.
-The North American and Japanese Dreamcast servers and North American GameCube servers servers were shut down on March 30, 2007, following a month of free service.
-The Japanese Xbox servers were shut down on January 31, and the North American servers followed on April 22, a week earlier than the announced date of April 30.
+The North American and Japanese Dreamcast servers and North American GameCube servers were shut down on March 30, 2007, following a month of free service.
+The Japanese Xbox servers were shut down on January 31, 2008, and the North American servers followed on April 22, a week earlier than the announced date of April 30.
 The North American and European Blue Burst servers were shut down following a free period lasting from January 12, 2008, until the server's closing on March 31.
 This was followed by the shutdown of the Japanese Blue Burst servers on December 27, 2010, the last official Sega servers.
-Hobbyists have developed private servers, and so the game retains a cult following and can still be played online for all platforms.
+Hobbyists have developed private servers; as such, the game retains a cult following and can still be played online for all platforms.